aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getMaxRowCount() {#getMaxRowCount--}

+<b>@deprecated.</b> Please use the 'maxRowCount' property instead.
 The maximum count of rows to be imported for one sheet.

 ```javascript
 getMaxRowCount() : number;